afetit/fetal-mri-segmentation/README.md

 Similar to the previous step, you will need:
 - The model configuration file (tsn_model_config.cfg).
-- The network check-point file (tsn.model.ckpt).
+- The network check-point files (tsn.model.ckpt.index and tsn.model.ckpt.data).
 - The test configuration file (tsn_test_config.cfg),
 - The list of 3D scans you need to segment (test_t2w.cfg).
 Again, you will need to edit this list.
 - The list of output file names (bdn_out_names.cfg).
 Again, each entry here should correspond to a line in the list of scans; you will need to edit this list.